 The per capita income in Jamestown in 2010 was $28,486, which is middle income relative to North Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $113,944 for a family of four.
 However, Jamestown contains both very wealthy and poor people as well.

 The people who call Jamestown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jamestown residents report their race to be White, followed by Native American.
 Important ancestries of people in Jamestown include Norwegian, Irish, English, and Polish.

 The most common language spoken in Jamestown is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and German/Yiddish.